Jacarte/trust_video/README.md

 Software monoculture has several benefits, such as maintenance, interroperability and certifications since you only need to make the changes to your application one time and then distribute the binary.
 However, when you distribute the same binary along all your computers, you are also distribution unknown security flaws.
 A potential attacker can analyze this code, discover theese flaws and then create and attack.
 And following the same idea, the attack can be delivered to the million deployed instances, exfiltrating data, for example.
-To this kind of attacks, we called "Break once Break everywhere".
+We call "Break once Break everywhere" to this kind of attacks.